Cypremort Point State Park

 Erected by State of Louisiana and National Park Service.

 Location.
-29° 44.047′ N, 91° 51.299′ W. Marker is in Cypremort Point, Louisiana, in Saint Mary Parish.
+29° 44.047′ N, 91° 51.299′ W. Marker is in Cypremort Point, Louisiana, in St. Mary Parish.
 Marker is on Beach Lane 0.7 miles west of State Highway 319 when traveling west.
+Located at the western terminus of Beach Lane.
 Touch for map.
-Located at the western terminus of Beach Lane.
 Marker is at or near this postal address: 309 Beach Lane, Franklin LA 70538, United States of America.
+Touch for directions.

 More about this marker.
 Located inside Cypremort Point State Park.
 Admission is likely to be required.